State super vias et videte et interrogate de semitis antiquis quae sit via bona et ambulate in ea et invenietis refrigerium animabus vestris

 26 Sept 2015

-The Value of the Desert
+The Value Of The Desert

 Moyses cum egisset pecus ad interiora deserti tunc resplendentem eminus Deum igne vidit innocuo; nec solum vidit, verum etiam audivit loquentem.
 Nempe tunc Dominus cum abjici pedum vincula commoneret, sanctam eremi terram pronuntiavit, dicens: Locus in quo tu stas, terra sancta est; manifesto tunc judicio meritum occulti honoris expressit.
 Confirmata quippe est a Deo sanctitas loci, sanctitate testimonii in quo (ut reor) etiam illud pariter et latenter enuntiat, ut accedens ad eremum pristinis curarum obligationibus vitae se absolvet, et anterioribus vinculis expeditus incedat, ne locum polluat.
 Ibi primum Moyses divini colloquii familiaris adhibetur interpres; accipit verba, ac vicissim refert; dicenda agendave et percunctatur pariter et docetur, ac mutuo confabulationis usitatoque commercio cum coeli Domino sermocinatur.
 Ibi virgam resumit in opera signorum potentem, ingressusque eremum pastor ovium, pastor ab eremo revertitur populorum.